chintakuntaharshavardhanreddy/razorpay-churn-retention-agent/README.md

 - No rate limiting or idempotency keys on action-triggering endpoints yet — a repeated call for the same event could re-trigger the same retention action
 - Timestamps in Supabase are stored in UTC by default (standard practice, not a bug)

+## Live Demo Note

+The automation layer (n8n Cloud, Supabase) runs on free/trial-tier cloud services for this submission.
+If you're reviewing this after the live services have paused or expired:

+- **Screenshots:** see `docs/` for the n8n workflow canvas, a successful API response, and a logged `actions_log` row.
+- **Workflow export:** [`n8n/retention-workflow.json`](./n8n/retention-workflow.json) can be imported into any n8n instance to inspect the exact automation logic.

-This project uses free/trial-tier cloud services (n8n Cloud, Supabase) for the live automation layer.
-The demo video and screenshots in `docs/` show the full system working end-to-end.
-If you'd like to see it running live, reach out and I'm happy to re-activate or walk through it.
+If you'd like to see it running live, reach out — happy to re-activate the services or walk through it directly.
 Email:chintakuntaharshavardhanreddy@gmail.com